 Duty of Care Award

-In 2019, LWOB’s Deputy Director, Jessica Ryckman, traveled to Shanghai, China to accept an award on behalf of Lawyers Without Borders at the International SOS Foundation’s 2019 Global Duty of Care Awards Summit.
-The annual awards recognized organizations for their excellence in mitigating health and security risks and the successful protection of the global workforce.
-Attendees, who included world leading stakeholders responsible for protecting the health, safety and wellbeing of their people, joined together in Shanghai to share best practices and trends exploring the next generation of Duty of Care.
+In 2019, LWOB’s Deputy Director, Jessica Ryckman, traveled to Shanghai, China, to accept an award on behalf of Lawyers Without Borders at the International SOS Foundation’s 2019 Global Duty of Care Awards Summit.
+The annual award recognizes organizations for excellence in mitigating health and security risks and the successful protection of the global workforce.
+Attendees, who included global leaders responsible for protecting the health, safety and wellbeing of their people, joined together in Shanghai to share best practices and trends exploring the next generation of Duty of Care.
 LWOB was honored for its efforts in effective communications campaigns and programs that mitigate travel, health, or security risks to mobile workers.
 LWOB received the “Honorable Mention Award” in the Communications category.

 Linklaters pro bono practice won an IMPACT2030 Innovation Award for its pioneering rule of law project in Liberia

 Linklaters was named one of IMPACT2030’s most innovative businesses for the firm’s collaboration with Lawyers Without Borders to help mend Liberia’s legal system after the country’s civil war.
-Linklaters took on the huge undertaking to summarise and index over 10,000 cases spanning Liberia’s legal history after its civil wars left the country’s legal system severely damaged.
+Linklaters took on the huge undertaking to summarize and index over 10,000 cases spanning Liberia’s legal history after its civil wars left the country’s legal system severely damaged.
 Members of the Liberian judiciary now have easier access to previous judgments to ensure a consistently applied rule of law.
-The achievement was recognised by IMPACT2030, an organisation founded in response to a UN Resolution to further engagement with the private sector that highlights best-in-class approaches to connecting skills, passion and expertise within companies towards advancing the UN Sustainable Development Goals.
+The achievement was recognized by IMPACT2030, an organization founded in response to a UN Resolution to further engagement with the private sector that highlights best-in-class approaches to connecting skills, passion, and expertise within companies towards advancing the UN Sustainable Development Goals.

 "Our people are passionate about social impact, and we are proud of the hundreds of lawyers across 18 offices of the firm that have contributed to this momentous project since its inception.
 Championing the rule of law and the integrity, fairness and certainty that it brings is central to what we do as a firm."-Elsha Butler, Global Pro Bono Manager from Linklaters